 2. Choose Your Ingredients Wisely – Kris Osborne

-It’s very hard, if not impossible, to make an overripe avocado look vibrant and green, or a smooshy raspberry look sturdy and plump.
-Starting with the best looking ingredients, increases your chances of a nicer finished photo, a smoother, less frustrating shoot, and minimal time spent editing.
-Choose the freshest-looking, best ingredients you can afford and find; don’t be afraid to carefully examine multiple pieces of produce before choosing the heroes that will make it into your shot.
-Be sure to consider colour, shape, and blemishes.
-For example, if you’re photographing limes purchase the greenest, smoothest, limes you can find, avoiding scratches and brown spots.
-And consider buying extra ingredients for back up.
+Choose the freshest-looking, best ingredients you can afford and find; don’t be afraid to carefully examine multiple pieces of produce before choosing the heroes that will make it into your food photography!
+Be sure to look at colour, shape, and blemishes, and also consider buying extra ingredients for back up.
 Herbs and greens wilt quickly, berries soften when touched too much, and do you ever truly know what’s going inside an avocado?
 It can be like a game of Russian roulette!
-A trip to the grocery store when you’re in the middle of shooting is a time-waste and a bummer.
-So if you pick wisely, you’re already halfway there.
+If you choose your food photography ingredients wisely, you’re already halfway there.

 4. Go Neutral – Alexandra Daum

-If you’re just starting out (or move around a lot like I do) it can be helpful to stick to a neutral palette of matte whites, greys, beige, neutral woods, and blacks for props and backgrounds.
-I often use the same handful of plates, backgrounds, and serving dishes, however, using neutral tones keeps the focus on the food, and it allows flexibility with the amount of props you need to buy.
-Styling with fresh ingredients, and adding natural elements like greenery or flowers, means people won’t notice you’re using the same handful of props all the time.
+If you’re just starting out with food photography it can be helpful to stick to a neutral palette of matte whites, greys, beige, neutral woods, and blacks for props and backgrounds.
+Though I often use the same handful of plates, backgrounds, and serving dishes, using neutral tones keeps the focus on the food.
+It also allows flexibility with the amount of props you need to buy!
+Using fresh ingredients, and adding natural elements like greenery or flowers, to your food styling means people won’t notice you’re using the same handful of props all the time.

 5. Look For Natural Texture – Kelly Brisson

-Whether it’s a droplet of water on a leafy green, the swirls and ridges of uncooked pasta, or the stringy, fuzzy flesh inside a pumpkin, honing in on your food’s natural textures and lines always makes for an eye-grabbing shot.
+Whether it’s a droplet of water on a leafy green, swirls and ridges of uncooked pasta, or the stringy, fuzzy flesh inside a pumpkin, honing in on your food’s natural lines and textures always makes for eye-catching food photography.

-We hope you enjoyed our 5 Food Photography Tips You Can Use Right Now and if you’d like to see more posts like this, please let us know in the comments below!
+We hope you enjoyed 5 Food Photography Tips You Can Use Right Now!!
+If you’d like to see more posts like this, please let us know in the comments below!
 In the meantime, be sure to check us out over on Instagram – we’re @baked_theblog.